Physics-50/Module-1/docs/interpreting-plots.md

 \chi_\nu^2 = \frac{\chi^2}{\text{num data points -- num fitting parameters}}
 \end{equation}

-In the example data above, we had 11 data points and two fitting parameters ($$m$$ and $$b$$).
 Roughly speaking, the reduced $$\chi^2$$ value tells us on average how many error bars away each data point is from the fitted line.
-So the value $$\chi_\nu^2 = 0.91$$ in the example means that *on average* each data point is just within its error bar of the fitted line.
-Looking at the data and fit above, although there are a couple of data points that are farther away from the line than their error bars, on average they fall within their error bar of the fitted line.
+So for example,  $$\chi_\nu^2 = 0.91$$ would mean that *on average* each data point is just within its error bar of the fitted line.
+This is roughly the result we expect.

 **The value of $$\chi_\nu^2$$ is important because it can tell us how good our fit is (or sometimes, how well we estimated the error bars).** If the error bars are an accurate representation of the uncertainty in the data, we would expect *on average* each data point to be approximately one error bar away from the line: $$\chi_\nu^2 \approx 1$$.
 In the example above, the value of $$\chi_\nu^2 = 0.91$$ supports the idea that our linear fit is a good model of the data.